efuatutuwaa/100_days_of_Coding/README.md

 > You have x days, y weeks, and z months left.

 Where x, y and z are replaced with the actual calculated numbers.

+# Day Four: Tip Calculator
+- This program calculates tip amount for various percentages of the cost of a service, and the ability to split the cost between any number of people.